nanos/FediFetcher/README.md

 1. To get started, clone this repository.
 (If you'd rather not clone the full repository, you can simply download the `find_posts.py` file, but don't forget to create a directory called `artifacts` in the same directory: The script expects this directory to be present, and stores information about posts it has already pushed into your instance in that directory, to avoid pushing the same posts over and over again.)
 2. Then simply run this script like so: `python find_posts.py --access-token=<TOKEN> --server=<SERVER>` etc. (run `python find_posts.py -h` to get a list of all options)

-When setting up your cronjob, do make sure you are setting the interval long enough that two runs of the script don't overlap though!
-Running this script with overlapping will have unpleasant results ...
+When setting up your cronjob, we are using file based locking to avoid multiple overlapping executions of the script.
+The timeout period for the lock can be configured using `--lock-hours`.

 If you are running this script locally, my recommendation is to run it manually once, before turning on the cron job: The first run will be significantly slower than subsequent runs, and that will help you prevent overlapping during that first run.